SadraZg/PythonProjects/README.md

-Implemented some mini Python projects
+I have implemented some mini Python projects.

-I enjoy converting real-world problems into code
+I enjoy converting real world problems into code.